newrelic/entity-definitions/docs/relationships/candidate_relationships.md

    1. In this directory, you'll find all existing candidates, so it's also an excellent source of inspiration for crafting new ones.
 2. Using the current definition of `AWSS3BUCKET` as an example, the `candidate-type` should match the filename (`AWSS3BUCKET.yml`) and the category, which is `AWSS3BUCKET`.
+   1. A recommended practice is to use the entity type as the candidate type where possible.

 Example: